HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

 Amazon s3 (Simple Storage Device) can be represented as a balloon. it stretches depending on how much air you fill in it.
-Amazon s3 gives is same scalable as this balloon, it scales to meet your storage needs.
+Amazon s3 is the same scalable as this balloon, it scales to meet your storage needs.
 You can start storing few amount of data and the storage will increase as you store much more data.

 I Recommend reading this blog for more information: AWS s3 Bucket.